abhigadde/Cal_Newport_Question_Repository/README.md

 I sent over the code to Cal to see if he could publish it for everyone to see.
 However 2 weeks later and no response yet.
 Also he changed the formatting of his episode descriptions for episodes 204+, breaking this code for future episodes.
 Is this just a co-incidence?

 UPDATE: Cal and Jesse (Cal's podcast producer) responded.
 They are looking to fix this formatting issue so this code will work on future episodes.
 However, I anticipate this will take a while.

+UPDATE 2: I have worked with Jesse to fix the format.
+Now the code just need a slight adjusting since the youtube link no longer preceds the episode name and we should have a working code once again.
+I will work on updating that code soon.